 What is the minimum distance between gas/electric hobs and a cooker hood?

 There is no set maximum distance between your Cookology hob and hood.
 However, it is recommended to consider that performance may be affected if the higher hood is placed from the minimum distance.
 If you cook on a ceramic or induction Cookology hob and you’re not cooking with gas, then the minimum distance is less.

 - Cookology electric hobs need to have 65cm between the hob and the cooker hood.

 - Cookology gas hobs need to have 75cm between the hob and the cooker hood.

-- Mixed Fuel Hobs is 750cm between hob and hood
+- Mixed Fuel Hobs are 75cm between hob and hood.

-For plug-in inductions hobs such as our 13amp plug-in induction hob (CIP613), you cannot use all 4 rings on full power at the same time.
-The overall power is limited to 3000W so you can’t have each zone on high power.
-However, surveys tell us that this is more than enough for the average cook, but if several cooking zones have to be used at the same time then a “hard-wired” version such as the Cookology CIT600 or CIB605 Induction Hobs might be more suitable.
+For plug-in inductions hobs such as our 13amp plug-in induction hob (CIP613), you cannot use all 4 rings on full power at the same time, as the overall power is limited to 3000W at any one time.
+Additionally, the CIP613 will automatically limit the sum of all power levels to 12.
+Surveys tell us that this is more than enough for the average cook, but if several cooking zones have to be used at the same time then a “hard-wired” version such as the Cookology CIT600 or CIB605 induction hobs might be more suitable.
 These must be fitted by a qualified electrician.